meganlynn21/foxyland/README.md

 This is a 2D Platformer Game based on the Sunnyland game(Still working on it, not done yet, work in progress)

+USE A TO MOVE LEFT AND D TO MOVE RIGHT OR YOU CAN USE THE ARROW KEYS AND SPACE BAR TO JUMP

 Click the following link so you can play the game in the browser! https://meganlynn21.github.io/foxyland/